Fundraise for CCP

 - Advice & Financial Inclusion services, including debt, benefits, housing and welfare advice.
 The service provided advice to 653 people in the last year and secured £455,981 for clients, including debt written off, monies gained from charitable grants and benefits gained.

-- Housing-related and mental health floating support services for adults at risk of homelessness.
+- Housing-related floating support services for adults at risk of homelessness.
 In Worcestershire, we operate a network of 6 drop-in centres across the county and helped 71 people avoid homelessness in the last year.

 - Homelessness Prevention Services, including floating and drop-in support for adults at risk of homelessness, support for the No Second Night Out protocol, support for rough sleepers, and tenancy-ready training.
 Based in Worcestershire and helping 903 people in the last year.